ReinfyTeam/Zuri/README.md

 - 💥 You can manage plugin at the in-game using **Interactive UI** by using command! `/zuri ui`
    - The UI is meant for quick inspection and administrative control without requiring the console.

-# The Origin of the Plugin
-This plugin is an inspirational and continued work of old anticheat plugin by The project keeps the same goal as the original line of work: detect obvious cheats early, keep the codebase configurable, and leave room for future checks as Minecraft and client behavior evolve.
-The current codebase also introduces a public API surface and event hooks so other plugins can react to, inspect, or extend anticheat behavior.

 # Forks / Dependencies
 Here are the **dependencies** were used in the plugin: